 Boarding Verification Document (BVD): A lap child does not need a boarding permit, but in order to be added to the flight manifest and board the aircraft lawfully, they must have a BVD.
 This document attests to the child's age being confirmed.

 On the day of your trip, you have to take up your BVD at the airport.
 Customers should stop by the self-service kiosk or the airport ticket desk to get the BVD and provide the necessary government-issued proof of age.
 Lap children should arrive earlier than usual because this process takes longer than usual before security.
+Parents traveling with an infant who also have a mobility need should factor in additional time to add wheelchair assistance to their Southwest reservation — arranging this in advance ensures both the infant BVD process and accessibility support are coordinated without delays at the airport.

 When flying, Southwest Airlines, in agreement with the Federal Aviation Administration (FAA), strongly advises that infants and children under 40 pounds should be strapped up in a suitable car seat or Child Restraint System (CRS).

 Seating a CRS: The only method to ensure that a CRS will be used on board is to purchase a ticket and a seat for an infant.
 If you are traveling without a ticket, you may use a car seat only if there is an open seat available after boarding is complete.
+To ensure you can select a suitable window or centre seat for the car seat at the time of booking rather than waiting for check-in, consider a Southwest seat upgrade to Choice Preferred.
+It includes seat selection from the moment of booking, giving families with CRS requirements more control over placement.

 Rules for Seat Assignment (Strict FAA Compliance): Certain seating constraints are applicable to CRSs due to federal rules and aircraft configurations: